link-daniel/link.github.io/codex.md

 permalink: /codex/
 ---

-Hello this is a codex with some of my essays, notebook entries, books, etc.
+This is Link's codex with some of my essays, notebook entries, books, etc.